 After very careful review of all the options available, we have chosen the very best curriculum for each of the subject areas and for each grade.
 Attention was given to continuity between grades and between the Grammar and Secondary schools.
-In line with the educational philosophy of classical Christian schools, curriculum has been chosen which will help teach students the “tools” of each subject so that the student can then apply what he/she has learned.
-We are training students to be thinkers, to be able to reason well from biblical principles in every area.
+In line with the educational philosophy of classical Christian schools, curriculum has been chosen that utilizes the tools of each educational phase.
+We are training students to be thinkers and to be able to reason well from biblical principles in every area.

 Teacher Quality and Class Size

 Cornerstone teachers are very carefully selected on the basis of Christian faith and character, experience, gifting by God in teaching, degrees and certifications.
 See the Cornerstone Staff page for more information.
-There is an average of 18 students per classroom in Grammar School, staffed with a Lead Teacher and part-time assistant in K5 – 3rd grade.
-Fourth and fifth grades may have up to 24 students with a lead teacher; assistant teachers are hired when enrollment exceeds 18 students.
-In the Logic School there are two classes each of 6th, 7th and 8th graders.
+K4 has up to 16 students with a Lead Teacher and assistant teacher.
+There is an average of 18 students per classroom in Grammar School, staffed with a Lead Teacher and assistant teacher in K5, and a Lead Teacher and part-time assistant teacher in 1st – 3rd grades.
+Fourth and fifth grades may have up to 24 students with a Lead Teacher; assistant teachers are hired when enrollment exceeds 18 students.
+In the Logic School there are two classes each of 6th, 7th, and 8th graders.

 Cornerstone Academy encourages church attendance.
 This schedule allows for church participation on Sunday and Wednesday nights without concern for getting young children up early for school the following mornings.